 Give us copies of receipts for drugs that you have paid for.
-You can ask us to help you get paid back for the drug.
-Contact your Service Coordinator for information on how to get paid back.
+You can ask us to pay you back for the drug.

 Here are some times when you should give us copies of your receipts:

 - When you buy a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit - When you pay a copay for drugs that you get under a drug maker's patient assistance program - When you buy covered drugs at an out-of-network pharmacy